Back

 Everyone would like to ensure that their own data present on the internet is protected from identity theft and similar threats.
 But is doxing really that dangerous, and if so, what can you do to avoid data misuse?
 How secure is your privacy on the internet in reality?

-The objective is to collect information in as targeted a manner as possible.
+Many people equate doxing with classic hacking; however, doxing involves stealing data (documents) that are readily available and visible to anyone.
+The objective is to collect information in a highly targeted manner.
 In most cases, this is done without committing any crime, as it is achieved by thoroughly searching the internet for available information.
 However, the consequence of doxing is closely related to cyberbullying, where criminals seem to be protected under the pretext of doing something good for society.

 Doxing usually follows a certain procedure.
 Firstly, the information that is required is collected and collated.
 The information already exists; however it is usually scattered all over the internet.